+Exploratory Objective

 STUDY DESIGN

 Study Type/ Classification/ Discipline Safety, Immunogenicity, Efficacy

 Control Type Concurrent (active)

 Study Indication Type Treatment

 Intervention Model Parallel

 Blinding/Masking Double-blind

-Study Design This is a Phase 3/4, prospective, 2-arm, double-blind, randomized, controlled, multicenter study will assess the safety, immunogenicity, and effects on the antigenic and functional A1PI levels in the ELF following GLASSIA administration via a 5-micron in-line filter at a dosage of 60 mg/kg BW/week active A1PI protein (the dosing regimen that is currently approved by the Food and Drug Administration [FDA]) for 25 weeks in approximately 36 A1PI-deficient subjects.
-Subjects will be required to undergo bronchoscopy/bronchoalveolar lavage (BAL) procedures at baseline and during augmentation therapy on the levels of A1PI and the treatment in the ELF.
-Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will be waived from undergoing the baseline and on-treatment bronchoscopy/BAL procedures.
-A subject will be considered evaluable only if acceptable BAL samples (defined as a total recovery of ≥20% of the instilled volume of salme) are obtained at both baseline and on-treatment BAL visits.
+Study Design This is a Phase 3/4, prospective, 2-arm, double-blind, randomized, controlled, multicenter study will assess the safety, immunogenicity, and effects on the antigenic and functional A1PI levels in the ELF following GLASSIA administration via a 5-micron in-line filter at a dosage of 60 mg/kg BW/week active A1PI protein (the dosing regimen that is currently approved by the Food and Drug Administration (FDA]) for 25 weeks in approximately 36 A1PI-deficient subjects.
+Subjects will be required to undergo bronchoscopy/bronchoal/veolar lavage (BAL) procedures at baseline and during augmentation therapy for the evaluation of the effects of GLASSIA augmentation therapy on the levels of A1PI and in the ELF.
+A subject will be considered evaluable only if acceptable BAL samples (see Section 10.3.4 for definitions) are obtained at both baseline and ontreatment BAL visits.
+Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will not be required to undergo baseline and on-treatment bronchoscopy/BAL procedures.
+Subjects with confirmed medical history (IC #1a, #9a, EC #20, #21, #22, #23, and #24) known not to meet eligibility criteria to undergo bronchoscopy/BAL procedures, may be screened with sponsor approval before the target enrollment of BAL evaluable subjects is reached.
+A1PI-deficient subjects, who are A1PI treatment-naïve or have been treated with A1PI augmentation therapy prior to study entry, will be enrolled.
+Subjects who are receiving or have recently been exposed to A1PI augmentation therapy at the time of study enrollment will be required to undergo an adequate washout period (minimum of 4 weeks from the time of last A1PI treatment) during screening.
+Screening A1PI measurement may be taken at any time during the screening period for treatment-naïve subjects.